-Dr. Diane Lacaille, Arthritis Research Canada’s Associate Scientific Director and a Senior Research Scientist, and her interdisciplinary team, created an online educational program called Making it Work-IA.
+Dr. Diane Lacaille, Arthritis Research Canada’s Associate Scientific Director and a Senior Research Scientist, and her interdisciplinary team, created an online educational program called Making it WorkTM.
 It’s a unique program for people with inflammatory forms of arthritis and is designed to help individuals manage work issues and remain employed.
-Researchers just completed a five-year study to evaluate the effectiveness of this program and initial testing has revealed promising results.
+Pilot testing has revealed promising results.

-A similar study is now being conducted for people with OA.
+A similar program is now being created for people with OA.

-In the first phase of this study, Dr. Lacaille’s team conducted eight focus groups with 34 people from Alberta and British Columbia.
-Researchers identified issues people with osteoarthritis experience at work and found the following:
+Phase One: Dr. Lacaille’s team conducted eight focus groups with 34 people with osteoarthritis from Alberta and British Columbia.
+Researchers identified issues these people with arthritis experience at work and found the following: